-2. As required by Section 143(3) of the Act we report that:
+2. As required by Section 143(3) of the Act We report that:

-a.
-We have sought and obtained all the information and explanation which to the bestof our knowledge and belief were necessary for the purposes of our audit.
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-b.
-In our opinion proper books of accounts as required by law have been kept by theCompany so far as it appears from our examination of those books.
+b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-c.
-The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statementdealt with by this report are in agreement with the books of account.
+c) The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statementdealt with by this Report are in agreement with the books of account.

-d.
-In our opinion the aforesaid standalone Financial Statement comply with theAccounting Standards specified under Section 133 of the Act read with rule 7 of theCompanies (Accounts) Rules 2014.
+d) In our opinion the aforesaid financial statements comply with the AccountingStandards specified under Section 133 of the Act read with Rule 7 of the Companies(Accounts) Rules 2014.

-h.
-With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us;
+g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 i.
 The Company does not have any pending litigations which would impact its financialposition.